 www.jesseashlock.com

-"TRIBE, A Jewish Journal Media Group monthly magazine for the affluent communities of Malibu, the West San Fernando Valley, Conejo and Simi Valley, Ventura and Santa Barbara!
+Susan Gordon passes this on from the Jewish Journal: "TRIBE, A Jewish Journal Media Group monthly magazine for the affluent communities of Malibu, the West San Fernando Valley, Conejo and Simi Valley, Ventura and Santa Barbara!
 Tribe is the definitive news, lifestyle, and opinion monthly for the regions most sophisticated, affluent, and involved readers.
 Tribe covers the people, culture, entertainment, and news that define the Jews of Southern California! "

-Layoffs come to The New York Times.
+_______________From Cision, last month:Layoffs come to The New York Times.
 In total, 26 staffers were expected to lose their jobs after 74 took buyouts.
 The biggest names include Culture's Eric Konigsberg and Allen Salkin from the Style section.
 Additionally, Michele Monteleone and Ross M. Schneiderman are out.
 Expect more names to be revealed in the coming days...

-This is a long overdue recommendation for www.martinperlich.com, the highly regarded (and greatly missed) Martin Perlich's new website/podcast series offering free downloads of his in-depth arts interviews from his more than 40 years of broadcasting.
+_______________This is a long overdue recommendation for www.martinperlich.com, the highly regarded (and greatly missed) Martin Perlich's new website/podcast series offering free downloads of his in-depth arts interviews from his more than 40 years of broadcasting.

 There are talks with composers, conductors and performers constituting a veritable history of classical music from 1965 to 2008, including Leonard Bernstein, Darius Milhaud, Anna Netrebko, Steve Reich, Frank Zappa and hundreds more.
 There are also interviews with figures from jazz, pop, theatre, film and more, among them Gore Vidal, Bill Evans, Tom Waits, Martin Scorsese, Randy Newman, Roy Orbison and others.